SSProve/ssprove/DOC.md

 *This document assumes that you have Coq and SSProve installed and have already some knowledge of Coq.*

-🚧 **This document is not yet complete, what is already written is still accurate however.** 🚧
+🚧 This document tries to be as exhaustive as possible, but can still be improved.
+If you find something missing or not clear enough, feel free to [open an issue]. 🚧

 ## Overview